jessicajunk/HW5-Problem2b/README.md

 HW5-Problem2b
 =============
-Factors the very large n. n = p*q.
+Factors the very large n using Fermat's factorization.
+For an odd integer N, N equals the difference of two squares.
+N = a^2 - b^2. n = p*q.

 fermat_factor(n)